ApiLogicServer/ApiLogicProject/readme.md

 * a set of runtimes (api, user interface, data access) for project execution, plus

-* a CLI (Command Language Interface) to create executable projects, which can be customized in an IDE such as VSCode or PyCharm
+* a CLI (Command Language Interface) to create executable projects; open them in your IDE (e.g., VSCode, PyCharm) to customize, run and debug

 It runs as a standard Python (`pip`) install, or under Docker.
 After installation, you use the CLI create a project like this: